artefactual-labs/ansible-atom-replication/README.md

 Dependencies
 ------------

-This role doesn't have any dependency.
+This role doesn't have any addtional dependencies.

 Playbook to install the ansible environment on the ansible-run-server
 ---------------------------------------------------------------------